aera-onefootball/model-viewer-poc/README.md

 [<img src="./readme-img/grain-chrome-ubuntu.gif"/>]()

-> As you can see it takes some time to lead
+> As you can see it takes some time to load

 <br>